-The company can also make pension contributions on behalf of employees and directors.
+The family company can make pension contributions on behalf of employees and directors.

 Pension contributions should be viewed as part of an individual's total remuneration package and should be reasonable in light of the duties performed for the company.
-Subject to this, they should be deductible for corporation tax purposes, but it is important to note that the company can only obtain a corporation tax deduction when the contribution is paid into the pension fund, not when it is accrued in the accounts of the company.
+Subject to this, they should be deductible for corporation tax purposes, but it is important to note that the company can only obtain a corporation tax deduction when the contribution is paid into the pension fund, not when it is accured in the accounts of the company.

-A tax charge will arise on an individual when pension contributions exceed the annual allowance, with the standard annual allowance having increased from £40,000 to £60,000 for the 2023/24 tax year.
-Notwithstanding this, pension contributions can be a very efficient method of cash extraction, although it should be noted that pension benefits may not be available until some years down the line and they will generally be taxed when they are taken.
+A tax charge will arise on an individual where their pension contributions exceed the annual allowance, which has increased from £40,000 to £60,000 for the 2023/24 tax year.
+Notwithstanding this, pension contributions can be a very efficient method of extraction but it should be noted that pension benefits may not be available until some years down the line and they will generally be taxed at the time they are taken.